ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 let's see what you can and cannot do with `arcpy.md` when you are working with layouts and map frame objects.

+`arcpy` can not be used to insert a layout, so, we need to use we need to use the ribbon.
+Insert a layout.